ms/buildtogether.tech/src/research.md

 tests check that your program does the right thing when things go wrong.

-One reason things go wrong is that developers don't make use of the tools they have. <cite>Beller2019</cite> monitored 2,443 software engineers over the course of 2.5 years in four <span i="IDE!under-used and abused">IDEs</span>.
+One reason things go wrong is that developers don't make use of the tools they have. [% b Beller2019 %] monitored 2,443 software engineers over the course of 2.5 years in four <span i="IDE!under-used and abused">IDEs</span>.
 They found
 that: